Hardcoreprawn/enterprise-iac-repo/.devcontainer/README.md

 ### Container Persistence

-Data in the workspace is persistent, but container state is not.
+The repository is cloned into the container's Linux filesystem for optimal performance.
 This means:

-- Your code changes persist
-- Configuration files persist
+- **Code changes persist** across container rebuilds (as long as you commit/push)
+- **Performance is optimized** - no Windows filesystem binding penalties
+- **Terraform runs fast** - all operations on native Linux filesystem
-- Tool installations in container are reset on rebuild
+- **Tool installations in container** are reset on rebuild (this is by design)

+**Important**: Commit and push your changes regularly since the container filesystem is ephemeral.

 ### Multi-Environment